it-xp/proposal-trailing-coma-immutability/README.md

 // from mutable to immutable
 mutabilitySwitchableObject = Object.assign(mutabilitySwitchableObject, {});

-/* Combined or partial mutabiliti */
+/* Combined or partial mutability */

 let combinedMutabilityObject = {
   mutableField: {